AntonPiccardoSelg/ansto-sans-prototype/README.md

 As mentioned above, the Bilby Gui depends on Manitd's Python.
 There are several helper scripts which allow you to run the Bilby Gui without opening MantidPlot.
 They are platform (Windows/Linux) specific and are discussed below.

+There are some packages required which are not provided by Mantid's Python and will have to install them via
+`pip install -r path_to_bilby_gui/pip-requirements-dev.txt`.

 #### Windows

 For Windows the Bilby Gui assumes by default that you have a version of Mantid installed here: `C:\MantidInstall\`.